emanuelefirmani/get-git-english/docs/obiettivo_4.rst

     git diff dev master

-With ``git diff from to`` you're asking git "*what is the list of changes to files that I have ti apply to ``from`` so that the project become identical to that photographed in ``to``*\ "?
+With ``git diff from to`` you're asking git "*what is the list of changes to files that I have to apply to ``from`` so that the project becomes identical to that photographed in ``to``*\ "?

-With some imagination you can think that lines between ``commit`` represent changes that you applied to files and directories to obtain a ``commit``.
+With some imagination you can think that lines between ``commits`` represent changes that you applied to files and directories to obtain a ``commit``.
 For instance, here in red I put in evidence the line that represents what you did when you started from ``B`` and created the commit pointed by ``dev``.